 That’s the title of my new e-book, to be shortly released.
 With this e-book, we commence our self-publishing work at matriwords.
 The full title reads: THE THINKING INDIAN Essays on Indian Socio-Cultural Matters in the Light of Sri Aurobindo When you read the Prelude and Introduction to the book, you will know why this title makes… Continue reading The Thinking Indian – What is it About?

-For comments on this post, see its previous version published on blogspot in March 2015, this post had garnered much commentary by several readers, all of which is lost due to the demise of Google Plus (G+).
-First, a disclaimer: By sharing what I am about to share in this post, I do NOT mean to suggest in any chauvinistic, jingoistic manner that Indian society is some ‘perfect’, glorious society with no… Continue reading Current Events 8: Perception and Propaganda in the Discourse about India
+In its previous version published on blogspot in March 2015, this post had garnered much commentary by several readers, all of which is lost due to the demise of Google Plus (G+).
+First, a disclaimer: By sharing what I am about to share in this post, I do NOT mean to suggest in any chauvinistic,… Continue reading Perception and Propaganda in the Discourse about Women Safety in India

 To read readers’ comments on the previous ‘blogger’ version of this post, click here.
 My first post for this month of February 2015 was about two author interviews I did regarding my book on Indian National Education.
 It gives me a good feeling to see that the last post for this month is also about my book.
 About some good news about the book, including some positive endorsements and… Continue reading Good News: In Different Languages

 To see readers’ comments, click HERE for the blog’s previous version.
 It is always a humbling and learning experience when we are asked to talk about ourselves and our work.
 Last couple of weeks saw me answering some interesting questions about myself, my book, some pesky issues related to Indian Education, my writing and some… Continue reading BLEW: On Blogging, Learning, Education & Writing (and a bit about NRIs & ex-NRIs too)